 We recommend caution when considering the relevant period of assessment for going concern.
-There has been modification to the auditing standards at a local level for some jurisdictions.
-These include Australia, New Zealand and the UK.
+There has been modification to the auditing standards at a local level in some jurisdictions, including Australia, New Zealand and the UK.
 They stipulate the auditor must ensure that management has considered a period of no less than 12 months from the date of approval of the financial statements.